olawalejarvis/dms/README.md

 **Users**:
 A created user will have a role, either an admin or a regular.
 - A Regular User can:
-    - Create an account
+    - Create an account `POST /users`
-    - Login
+    - Login `POST /users`
+    - Edit his profile.
+    - Logout.
-    - Create a document
+    - Create a document `POST /documents`
+    - Edit a document `PUT /documents/:id`
+    - Retrieve a document `GET /documents/:id`
+    - Delete a document `DELETE /documents/:id`
     - Limit access to a document by specifying an access group `i.e. public, private or role`.
     - View public documents created by other users.
     - View documents created by his access group with access level set as `role`.
-    - Edit his profile.
     - Search a users public documents.
     - View `public` and `role` access level documents of other regular users.
-    - Logout.

 - An Admin User can:
-    - View all users.
+    - View all users `GET /users`
-    - View all created documents.
+    - View all created documents `GET /documents`
-    - Delete any user.
+    - Delete any user `DELETE /users/:id`
-    - Update any user's record.
+    - Update any user's record `PUT /users/:id`
-    - Create a new role.
+    - Create a new role `POST /roles`
-    - View all created roles.
+    - View all created roles `GET /roles`
-    - Search for any user.
+    - Search for any user `GET /users/:id`

 **Documents**:
 Documents can be created and must have: